You are here

 Services between Edinburgh and Glasgow are very frequent and operated by First ScotRail.
 During August, they often run an extended service.
 Follow them on Twitter (@ScotRail) for updates.

-Visit Lothian Buses up-to-date information on all local buses including Edinburgh Bus Tours, Airlink, Edinburgh Shuttle and Night Buses.
+Visit Lothian Buses for up-to-date information on all local buses including Edinburgh Bus Tours, Airlink, Edinburgh Shuttle and Night Buses.
 Visit First Buses for information on bus services to Edinburgh from in and around central Scotland.

 Computer Cabs: 0131 272 8000